 In late 2010, Advantage IQ acquired Minneapolis-based The Loyalton Group, an energy management firm known for its energy procurement and price risk management solutions, adding to Advantage IQ's valuable electric usage database of more than 25,000 MW of commercial and industrial load.
 The following month, Advantage IQ acquired Building Knowledge Networks, taking the next logical step to provide their customers with real-time connectivity to their building systems, empowering them with the data and analytics they need to make good business decisions that reduce costs while improving operations and reducing overall environmental impact.

 By 2011, Advantage IQ had grown to more than 900 employees nationwide, offering a breadth of products, services and technologies that more than exceeded the initial vision of those 17 employees of WWP Energy Solutions.
-In late 2011, Advantage IQ and Ecos combine to become Ecova.
+In late 2011, Advantage IQ and Ecos combined to become Ecova.

 Before the end of 2011, Prenova became the first company acquired by Ecova, expanding our client base to more than 600, extending our reach into the education and government sectors, and building upon our engineering capabilities in building control and metering to provide our clients with energy efficiency expertise and recommendations at the building level.

 Today, Ecova provides fully managed, technology-optimized solutions that increase the returns, reduce risks, and enhance the reputations of our customers through saving resources.
 With over 1,300 employees, Ecova remains headquartered in Spokane, Wash. with regional offices in Cincinnati, Denver, Minneapolis, Seattle, San Francisco, Portland, Ore. and Atlanta.